ietf-wg-jsonpath/iregexp/draft-bormann-jsonpath-iregexp.md

 languages that is available in many dialects.
 This specification defines an interoperable flavor of regexps, I-Regexp.

-The present version -01 of this document is a slight update of the original trial balloon, meant to determine whether this approach is useful for the JSONPath WG.
+The present version -02 of this document is a more streamlined update of the original trial balloon, meant to determine whether this approach is useful for the JSONPath WG.